Sphaleron and gravitational wave with the Higgs-Dilaton potential in the Standard Model Two-Time Physics: INTRODUCTION

 The first order electroweak phase transition (EWPT) problem was solved in the 2T elementary particle model.
 According to current research, the triggers can be Dark matter (DM) or new heavy bosons Refs.~\cite{5percent,sakharov,BSM1,BSM2,BSM3,majorana,thdm1,thdm2,ESMCO,phonglongvan1,phonglongvan2,phonglongvan3,phonglongvan4,dssm,munusm,lr,ppf1,ppf2,ppf3,r331a,r331b,r331c,r331d,r331e,Buras:2012dp,1101.4665a,1101.4665b}.
 As in the studies of other authors, the cause of first order phase transition is due to the dominant activation of Dilaton which is stored in an external potential of Dilaton.

-Dilaton is a fairly common name.
-The concept of Dilaton also appears in many other theories, for example in The Composite Higgs models.
+Dilaton is a common name.
+The concept of Dilaton also appears in many other theories such as the composite Higgs models.
 However, Dilaton in the 2T model is a particle associated with the concept of two time dimensions and the symmetry $SP(2,R)$.

 At present, the evidence for extra dimensions is very weak.
 Instead of looking for it, the 2T model needs to be enabled and look for the evidence of Dilaton.
 This also indirectly proves the existence of extra dimensions.
 The electroweak phase transition may be the clue for this search.
 Because the problem can give us the possible mass domain of Dilaton, sketching a form of Dilaton potential.
 In addition, it makes clearer the mass generation scenario for particles.